What is Shopware? Features, Pricing, Verdict

-Shopware is an open-source ecommerce platform used by 100,000+ merchants.
-Learn about features, editions, pricing, and whether Shopware is right for your business.
+Shopware is an open-source ecommerce platform from Germany with 100,000+ merchants.
+Independent guide: features, editions, pricing, and who it actually fits.

 Profile picture of Lasse Lung, CEO & Co-Founder at Qualimero